DestinyItemManager/DIM/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **What version of DIM are you using?**
-Find the version in "About DIM" from the menu.
+Find the version in "About DIM" from the menu (the button with three bars on the upper left of the screen).
+Is the DIM icon orange, or blue?

 **What Browser and OS are you using?**
 It helps to know what type of browser and what version you're using.